SlavaMelanko/cpp20/README.md

 1. The main goal - keep it simple and short
 1. And it is primarily based on [CppPon 2019 talks](https://www.youtube.com/playlist?list=PLHTh1InhhwT6KhvViwRiTR7I5s09dLCSw)

-:warning: There is no guarantee that below theoretical and practical parts are correct and up to date
+:warning: There is no guarantee that below theoretical and practical parts are correkt and up to date

 # Contents